 Edge AI’s primary function is to utilize the available compute on a designated device to train, moderate, and implement machine learning models in the field.

 Interestingly, these tasks, up until recently, have been the job of cloud technologies.
 In cloud computing, data is collected on a device and then transmitted to a centralized cloud server, where all processing is performed.

 While cloud computing has been the go-to for a long time, it’s important to note that it isn’t a perfect system.
 For example, more bandwidth is required when using a cloud computing method.

 On the other hand, by incorporating Edge AI into AI devices, data processing can take place on the machine itself without needing to transfer additional data elsewhere.
 This significantly reduces latency and bandwidth.
 It also decreases processing time which can tremendously impact cultivating positive user experiences.

 It’s vital to know exactly what the advantages of Edge AI look like to determine how they can benefit businesses.

 While some of the benefits of Edge AI have already been mentioned, let’s explain them in more detail now.

-Security advantages are a huge bonus that comes with using Edge AI.
+Edge AI Privacy is a huge bonus because of its added security advantages.
 Overall, Edge AI sends less data to centralized cloud networks.